NLnetLabs/routinator/source/installation.rst

    .. group-tab:: Cargo

-       If you want to install the latest version of Routinator using Cargo, explicitly use the ``--force`` option to  overwrite an existing version with the latest release:
+       If you want to install the latest version of Routinator using Cargo, it's recommended to also update Rust to the latest version first.
+Use the ``--force`` option to  overwrite an existing version with the latest
+       release:

        .. code-block:: text

+          rustup update
           cargo install --locked --force routinator

 Installing Specific Versions
 ----------------------------